An online literary magazine.

 Up to 5 poems of up to 40 lines each

-Up to 2 prose pieces of up to 1500 words each – stories or narrative non-fiction
+Up to 2 prose pieces of up to 1500 words each – stories, creative non-fiction, or essays

 You are welcome to submit the full allocation of 7 pieces.
-Please send all of them in one email and submit only once.
+Please send all of them in one email.

 We strongly encourage you to read around the site and see if your work might be a good fit.
 There are so many fantastic literary magazines, so if your work is not for us you are likely to find a home for it elsewhere!